Nov. 5 Meeting will be at SHSU, 3380 College Park Dr. Doors open at 5:30 p.m.

 Dues

-New members joining after October 1 can join for half price, for membership through the following February.
-Then they pay the full price in March.
+New members joining after October 1st, can join for half price, for membership through the following February.

 Membership Form